10 New Year’s resolutions for writers and authors in 2025

 Above all, avoid writing something that totally goes against your values.
 For example, I won’t work on a document that advances a company’s desire to pollute more in the name of protecting jobs.
 My value system places the long-term survival of our life-support system above that of corporate greed and temporary employment prospects.
 You need to remain true to yourself.

-I think 2024 will be a great year, once we get over the early pandemic challenges.
-The world will face some scary threats, to be sure.
+I think 2025 will be a great year.
+The world still faces some scary threats, to be sure.
 There will be disasters and crises – there always are.
 We will face tough decisions.
 And we will make mistakes.

 We will survive the threats.
 We will mourn the losses and build new defenses.
 We will make new discoveries and create new inventions.
 We will make those tough decisions and we will even learn from our mistakes.
 We will take some steps backward, sure, but we will take even more steps forward.